 - You can hold a vote where people vote for the romantic movie they would like to watch.
 This is fantastic for people who have busy lives, and can only spare 2 hours of their time.
 You can use the same vote to determine the time and date that you hold the film night.

 - If a lot of people have a lot of time, you could do a movie marathon.
-The best thing about this one is that you have almost every film ever made to choose from, as Hollywood thinks that a romantic sub-plot makes a film watchable.
-You could even theme this a bit further with disaster films (Titanic, San Andreas, Volcano), War films (Pearl Harbour, Atonement, Australia), Horror films (the Scream series, Warm Bodies, Shaun of the Dead) or Comedy films (Mean Girls, Dumb and Dumber, The Austin Powers series).
-Believe it or not, all of the films mentioned above do actually have romantic sub-plots, so would count for the Valentine’s Day theme.
+The best thing about this one is that almost every film ever made has a romantic sub-plot so there are loads to choose from.
+If Valentine's really isn't your thing try disaster films (Titanic, San Andreas, Volcano), War films (Pearl Harbour, Atonement, Australia), Horror films (the Scream series, Warm Bodies, Shaun of the Dead) or Comedy films (Mean Girls, Dumb and Dumber, The Austin Powers series).
 The marathon, can be a film series in length, or a 24hr movie marathon, which has loads of random films in it.

-Whether you plan to hold a speed dating, speed mating (making friends) or speed networking event, Valentine’s Day is a great time of year to hold it.
-With speed dating, it is probably best to make sure all the attendees are single, but each to their own if not.
-Otherwise they all follow the same sort of premise.
+Whether you plan to hold a speed dating or speed mating (making friends) event, Valentine’s Day is a great time of year to hold it.

-Each person speaks to all the others present, for between 5 and 7 minutes, 1-2-1, depending on how many have shown up.
+Each person speaks to all the others present, for between 3 and 5 minutes.
 At the end there is mingling time, and people can exchange contact details, arrange meet ups, etc…

 Please Don’t Bake My Heart

 We say this all the time, and you might be sick of hearing it, but hold a bake sale!
 You can get really creative with the baked goods as well.
-There are the obvious heart-shaped biscuits, red velvet cupcakes, strawberry tartlets and Banoffee Pie (bananas and chocolate are romantic foods, apparently), but you can also create some real show-stopping and cute edibles.
+There are the obvious heart-shaped biscuits, red velvet cupcakes, strawberry tartlets and Banoffee Pie, but you can also create some real show-stopping and cute edibles.